 The final step in this process is to act against such mismatches:

-Resulting on account of mismatch in invoice issued and uploaded in GSTR 1 by supplier: The recipient has to contact the concerned supplier and ask them to upload the respective invoice in his latest GSTR 1 return which have not been filled yet by using the tile “Amendment B2B invoices”.
+Resulting on account of mismatch in invoice issued and uploaded in GSTR 1 by supplier: The recipient has to contact the concerned supplier and ask them to upload the respective invoice in his latest GSTR 1 return which has not been filled yet by using the tile “Amendment B2B invoices”.

-Resulting on account of invoices failed to be recorded in the books of accounts: Here the tax payer has to record such missing invoice in his books by passing an accounting entry to record such purchases and finally make an adjustment by adding such Input tax credit omitted to be recorded in GSTR 3B by adding the same in the latest GSTR 3B return to be filed.
+Resulting on account of invoices failed to be recorded in the books of accounts: Here the taxpayer has to record such missing invoice in his books by passing an accounting entry to record such purchases and finally make an adjustment by adding such Input tax credit omitted to be recorded in GSTR 3B by adding the same in the latest GSTR 3B return to be filed.